exonum/exonum-btc-anchoring/README.md

 [`exonum-core`](https://github.com/exonum/exonum-core/blob/master/INSTALL.md) to install dependencies.

 # Usage
 The anchoring service depends on bitcoind.
-For correct working of the service you need to launch bitcoind with specific configuration, see [deployment guide](DEPLOY.md) for details.
+For the correct work, you need to launch bitcoind with specific configuration, see [deployment guide](DEPLOY.md) for details.

 To run tests you need to install `bitcoind` and specify following enviroment variables.
 ```shell